ivarref/clj-paginate/README.md

 ; (nodes page-3)
 ; => []
 ; No more data!
-; The poller should now sleep for some time before attempting again.
+; The poller, i.e. a different backend, should now sleep for some time before attempting again.

 ; More data has arrived: